Hip fracture: Medical

-Many people are unwell before breaking a hip; it is common for the break to have been caused by a fall due to some illness, especially in the elderly.
-Nevertheless, the stress of the injury, and a likely surgery, increases the risk of medical illness including heart attack, stroke, and chest infection.
+Most people who have a hip fracture are living with frailty.
+This means they are at increased risk of developing complications after an injury or surgery.
+Some people also are unwell before breaking a hip.
+It is common for the break to have been caused by a fall due to some illness, especially in the elderly.
+Additionally, the stress of the injury, and a likely surgery, increases the risk of medical illness including heart attack, stroke, and chest infection.

-Hip fracture patients are at considerable risk for thromboemoblism, blood clots that dislodge and travel in the bloodstream.
-Deep venous thrombosis (DVT) is when the blood in the leg veins clots and causes pain and swelling.
-This is very common after hip fracture as the circulation is stagnant and the blood is hypercoagulable as a response to injury.
+Hip fracture patients are at considerable risk for thromboembolism, blood clots that dislodge and travel in the bloodstream.
+Deep venous thrombosis (DVT) - clots forming in the deep veins of the leg - is very common after hip fracture as the circulation is stagnant and the blood is hypercoagulable as a response to injury.
 DVT can occur without causing symptoms.
 A pulmonary embolism (PE) occurs when clotted blood from a DVT comes loose from the leg veins and passes up to the lungs.
 Circulation to parts of the lungs is cut off which can be very dangerous.
 Fatal PE may have an incidence of 2% after hip fracture and may contribute to illness and mortality in other cases.

-Mental confusion is extremely common following a hip fracture.
-It usually clears completely, but the disorienting experience of pain, immobility, loss of independence, moving to a strange place, surgery, and drugs combine to cause delirium or accentuate pre-existing dementia.
+Delirium is extremely common following a hip fracture.
+It is most common in the first few days after hip fracture.
+It usually clears completely.
+There are multiple causes including inflammation as a result of the fracture and surgery, as well as pain, immobility, moving to a strange place, and drugs and medical complications following hip fracture (such as pneumonia and cardiac issues).
+Delirium after hip fracture is associated with an increased risk of being diagnosed with dementia.
+There are currently no drug treatments that have been shown to reduce the risk of developing delirium after hip fracture.

 Urinary tract infection (UTI) can occur.
 Patients are immobilized and in bed for many days; they are frequently catheterised, commonly causing infection.

 Prolonged immobilization and difficulty moving make it hard to avoid pressure sores on the sacrum and heels of patients with hip fractures.
 Whenever possible, early mobilization is advocated; otherwise, alternating pressure mattresses should be used.